Winona Branch Sawyer

 Winona Branch Sawyer (August 8, 1847 – October 24, 1939) was an American writer.
 She spoke widely about feminism.
+She also studied law and became the second woman to be admitted to the Nebraska bar in 1887.
+In 1889, she was admitted to the Supreme Court.

 Early and personal life

 Sawyer was born on August 8, 1847, in Williamsville, New York to Rev. Wm.
 Branch and Elizabeth Trowbridge Branch.
-Her mother passed away when she was three years old, and since then she had travelled frequently with his father who was a Baptist missionary.
+Her mother died when she was three years old, and since then she had travelled frequently with his father who was a Baptist missionary.
 His father initiated the establishment of many churches in New York, Wisconsin, Illinois, Indiana and Pennsylvania.

 Sawyer was a close, lifelong friend of former colleague Frances Shimer.
 In 1875, she married lawyer A.J Sawyer and moved to Nebraska.

 Education and career

 Sawyer attended Mount Carroll Seminary, which is now known as Shimer College, and graduated in 1871.
 She worked as a teacher at the institution and later became a member of the board of trustees.
 She donated the Sawyer House, which became the official residence of the campus president.

 In 1883, she enrolled at the University of Nebraska to study painting and art history.